gcappellini/gcappellini.github.io/cv/rendercv_output/Guglielmo_Cappellini_CV.typ

 )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(
-  content: [#strong[Interests:] Experienced in coordinating people with different backgrounds on the same goal; active in the academic community with a focus on AI applications for healthcare; interdisciplinary research background bridging engineering and medical physics]
+  content: [#strong[Interests:] Interested in phenomics and multi-omics data; experienced in coordinating people with different backgrounds on the same goal; active in the academic community with a focus on AI applications for healthcare; interdisciplinary research background bridging engineering and medical physics]
 )